Last Updated on January 3, 2022

 Payment is to be completed 14 days prior to arrival or at the time of registration if making the booking less than 14 days prior to travel.

 To minimize contact, only virtual payment by credit card will be accepted – no cash or hand-to-hand card exchanges.

-People traveling to or through the US and Canada must take a COVID test within 72 hours of departure.
+People traveling to or through the US and Canada must take a COVID test by an official recognized clinic.
 Airlines require proof of a negative COVID test in order to board the flight.

-Ashram guests will be able to take the required pre-departure COVID test at the Ashram.
+Ashram guests will be able to take the required pre-departure official COVID test at the Ashram.
 Testing will be arranged by us and will be onsite.
 The cost of the pre-departure COVID test is in addition to the cost of your stay.
-The cost ranges from $55-$200 depending on the type of test and the availability of the lab.
-This is current pricing and the testing centers may change their pricing.
+The cost* is $50 + tax for an official Antigen test, $146 + tax for an official PCR test and $173 + tax for an official fast PCR test.

 What to Bring

 Guests are required to wear a face mask and follow physical distancing protocols.
 The government of The Bahamas mandates these measures.
 Face masks are not required while on the beach, during the yoga class, or while in one’s own room.
 Masks are required while getting to and from these locations.